 - Fundraising Director

-These officers, along with the Chair of the Board of Directors, shall constitute the Steering Committee.
-In some instances one person may hold more than one position.
+These officers and the Chair of the Board of Directors shall constitute the Steering Committee.
+In some instances, one person may hold more than one position.

 There are three categories of membership:

 Honorary members, who pay no dues and are invited by the Board of Directors

 These categories are mutually exclusive, although Composer Members may also perform at concerts.

 Composers who wish to join must first attend one or more salons at which they present their music and introduce themselves.
 Subsequently, they may be invited to join by the Executive Director after he or she secures approval by the Steering Committee.